Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Related work

 \subsection{Long Context Language Models}

 Many techniques have been used to improve the context length that LLMs can handle.
 For instance, certain novel position embedding methods, such as ALiBi \cite{alibi}, Position Interpolation \cite{PI}, RoPE \cite{RoPE} and its variants \cite{RoPE_1, RoPE_2, RoPE_3}.
 And some research aims to reduce context length by memory replay back-propagation \cite{memformer}, recurrent memory augmentation \cite{RMT}, and activation beacon \cite{AB}.
 In addition, there are several methods to extend the context length by modifying the model architecture, such as Mamba \cite{mamba}, FLASHBUTTERFLY \cite{HELC}, and RWKV \cite{RWKV}.
-Specifically, current mainstream LLMs have significantly enhanced their ability to process long contexts.
-For example, Gemini 1.5 supports a context length of 1 million tokens, and Kimi supports a context length of 2 million words.
-Currently, the majority of LLMs support a context length of at least 128k tokens, such as GPT-4o, Claude-3.5, Qwen-2.5, and LLaMA-3.3.
+Specifically, Gemini-1.5 supports a context length of 1 million tokens, and Kimi supports a context length of 2 million words.
+Most leading LLMs support a context length of at least 128k tokens, such as GPT-4o, Claude-3.5, Qwen-2.5, Qwen-3, and LLaMA-3.3.
+In this work, we will evaluate these LLMs with long-context analysis capabilities to assess their performance on our benchmark.